15-Year vs 30-Year Mortgage: Which Should You Choose?

 For many homebuyers, the choice of 15- vs. 30-year mortgage will not be voluntary: The monthly payments will force the decision.

-If you are able to choose one or the other, you’ll want to consider whether you’re able to comfortably commit to a series of high monthly mortgage payments in exchange for the earlier loan payoff and interest savings, or whether any money left over monthly after making the relatively low mortgage payment on a 30-year loan could be put to other uses.
+If you can choose one or the other, you’ll want to calculate whether you’re able to comfortably commit to a series of high monthly mortgage payments in exchange for the earlier loan payoff and interest savings.
+Consider whether the lower monthly payments of a 30-year mortgage could leave you with spare money that you could put to better use.

-Your income level, career stability, and debt-to-income ratio may largely determine your course.
+Your income level, career stability, and debt-to-income ratio may largely determine your choice.

 Recommended: Home Loan Help Center